 HONORS DIPLOMA IN THE DISCIPLINE

 The department also offers an honors curriculum allowing students to earn an honors diploma in the major at graduation.
-For information about requirements and honors in this department, please contact the Department Head or a General Studies advisor.
+For information about requirements and honors in this program, please contact the Program Director or a General Studies advisor.